 The organisation’s activities are centred on developing transformation processes aimed at shaping a climate-friendly and resource-efficient world.

-[GUEST MENTOR S > ALLA KOVGAN & ALEXANDRE CORNU]
+[GUEST MENTOR S > ALLA KOVGAN & FLAVIO ARMONE]

-mAPs is delighted to welcome again the inspiring director of Cunningham 3D bold documentary and the head producer of Films of the Silk Drum company as guest mentors for this second step of its international mentoring programme few months only before shooting!
+mAPs is thrilled to welcome again the inspiring director of Cunningham 3D bold documentary and the head of the distribution company Lights On as guest mentors for this third and last step of its international mentoring programme.

 CITIZEN SCIENCE / CITIZEN ART